hdra/hndr.me/README.md

 and also, add an file named `index.php` to the root directory.
 This will cause the server to consider the appication as a PHP application, but with the php engine turned off, will serve the static HTML instead.

 or of course, set up whatever server neccesary.

+## Heroku Hosting state
+currently, the site is hosted on Heroku, in other words, the generated output are tracked with git.
+So if the content were to be wiped, the Output needs to be cloned in order to have be tracked to the same repository.